MonsterTaerAttO/VRP2Chat/README.md

 # VRP2Chat
 A vrp 2 chat
 # Installation
-Delete your current chat and replace it with the one in the folder you need to add some permissions to your groups in vrp/cfg/groups.lua
+Delete your current chat and replace it with the one in the folder <br>
+you need to add some permissions to your groups in vrp/cfg/groups.lua

 owner.title = the owner group <br>